A Simple Algorithm for Computing BOCP: Performance Evaluation

-Table \ref{tab:experiment_result2} lists the detailed results of the second set of experiments.
-The corresponding curve graph is plotted in Figure \ref{fig:resultfigure} for the sake of intuition.
-As we expected, this set of results also show that the proposed method outperforms other four ones, and is several orders of magnitude faster than the former two ones.
-Compared to the fourth method, the better performance of our proposed method is ascribed to those optimization strategies, and the poorer performance of the third method is due to that computing the intersections in such a way is (somewhat) inefficiency.
-Particularly, this deficiency is more obvious when the number of edges of polygons is large (see Figure \ref{fig:resultfigure}).
-By comparing the differences of these methods, we can easily see that the reason for the poorer performance of the former two methods may well be that both of methods employ the C{ GAL} library and the D{ CEL} structure{ \footnote{We remark that computing the intersections of two polygons is unavoidable for any clipping algorithm, and it is a dominant step \cite{GuntherGreiner:efficient,JamesDFoley:computer,MarkdeBerg:computational}.
-Both the former two methods and the fourth one adopt the plane sweep method to compute the intersections, their performance differences however are so great.
-This reminds us that the gap may well be due to the usage of the C{ GAL} library and the D{ CEL} structure (the former might be the major reason).
-The further explanation is beyond the topic of this paper.}}.
-Furthermore, the set of results also show us that the proposed method has better scalability compared to other four ones, as the growth speed of the running time is slower than that of other four ones, when the number of edges of polygons increases.
+Table \ref{tab:experiment_result2} lists the detailed results of Experiment 2.
+The results show that the proposed method outperforms other four ones as well, and is several orders of magnitude faster than the former two ones.
+By comparing the differences of these methods, we can easily see that the reason for the larger running time of the former two methods may well be that both methods employ the C{ GAL} library and the D{ CEL} structure{ \footnote{We remark that computing the intersections of two polygons is unavoidable for any clipping algorithm, and it is a dominant step \cite{MarkdeBerg:computational,JamesDFoley:computer,GuntherGreiner:efficient}.
+Both the former two methods and the ``Standard'' method adopt the plane sweep method to compute the intersections, their performance differences however are so great.
+This reminds us that the gap may well be due to the usage of the C{ GAL} library and the D{ CEL} structure (the former might be the major reason). }}.
+Even so, it is noteworthy that comparing the former two methods with the latter three ones might be not very fair, as the latter three ones use \textit{floating point arithmetic} (similar to that in \cite{GuntherGreiner:efficient,You-DongLiang:AnAnalysis,YongKuiLiu:AnAlgorithm,Patrick-GillesMaillot:aNew,AvrahamMargalit:Analgorithm,Francisco:aNew,YuPeng:aNew,AriRappoport:AnEfficient,MRivero:Boo,BalaRVatti:aGeneric}), whereas the former two ones use \textit{exact algebraic arithmetic}, which is more robust.